15 Tips on How to Rock a Small PPC Budget

 - Call-outs.

-- A phone number.
+- Phone number.

 - Structured snippets.

-Google also provides dynamic ad extensions which are automated extension that shows details from your website added to your ad text.
+Google also provides dynamic ad extensions, which are automated extensions that show details from your website added to your main ad text.

-14. Negative Keywords
+14. Set Negative Keywords

-Just like match types, an extensive negative keywords list will be critical to controlling budgets.
+Just like match types, an extensive negative keywords list is critical for controlling budgets.

 - Generate negative keywords proactively by brainstorming keyword concepts that may trigger ads erroneously.